Clear brand message + compelling content = Results!

 A team approach supports major pivot for new consultant/author

-Driven by an entrepreneurial fire, Steve Scher purchased an underperforming business, located in a shabby office in the Tenderloin district of San Francisco!
+Driven by an entrepreneurial spirit, Steve Scher purchased an underperforming business located in a shabby office in the Tenderloin district of San Francisco!
 Determined to fulfill his dream, Steve rebuilt this company from scratch.
 Decades later, he had built a $50 million business and sold it for 8 figures.

-Still energized by an entrepreneurial fire, Steve decided to write a business memoir and launch a career in consulting to guide small-business owners.
+Still energized by his relentless entrepreneurial spirit, Steve decided to write a business memoir and launch a career in consulting to guide small-business owners.
 Steve needed 2 teams to help make this pivot happen.

 - The book-production team included a ghostwriter, designer, and publishing expert – and I was the content editor.
-I also wrote the back-cover copy, came up with the book’s title/subtitle, helped select the cover artwork, and encouraged Steve to write multiple, lengthy “sidebar” articles to expand his business memoir into an evergreen guidebook.
+I also wrote the back-cover copy, came up with the book’s title/subtitle, helped select the cover artwork, and encouraged Steve to write multiple, lengthy “sidebar” articles, which would expand and transform his business memoir into an evergreen reference and guidebook for business owners.

 - The marketing team consisted of a logo designer, website designer, and photographer – and I was the branding expert and wrote the website copy.